PichardRarker/guitar-tuition/string_slides_and_bends.md

 Begin with short slides (like fret 5 → fret 7).
 Once comfortable, try longer ones (like fret 3 → fret 10) for a more dramatic effect.

-For a comprehensive video guide, check out [this YouTube video](https://www.youtube.com/watch?v=8zrfn-Qc3VQ)
+For a video guide, check out [this YouTube link](https://www.youtube.com/watch?v=8zrfn-Qc3VQ)

 ## :muscle: Exercise: practicing string bends and slides together